Bayou Oaks residents will report directly to Bayou Oaks, NOT the Campus Recreation and Wellness Center.

 The color-coded map will tell you which parking lot to park in.

-Location 1: Parking lot 4A will be for students unloading at Moody Towers.
+Location 1: Parking Zone D will be for students unloading at Moody Towers.

-Location 2: Parking lot 9C will be for students unloading at Cougar Village I & II and the Quadrangle.
+Location 2: Parking Zone E will be for students unloading at Cougar Village I & II.

-Location 3: Parking lot 12A will be for students unloading at Cougar Place.
+Location 3: Parking Zone F will be for students unloading at Cougar Place.

-Location 4: Parking lot 21A will be for students unloading at Calhoun Lofts.
+Location 4: Parking zone C (across from University Lofts) will be for students unloading at University Lofts.

 Please DO NOT park in “reserved” parking spots.